AmineF-collab/Amine-retake-crypto-project/README.md

   In the client side:

-  The command /get object_idretrieves the stored object from the server (message, signature, and public key, all Base64-encoded, plus the metadata)
+  The command /get object_id retrieves the stored object from the server (message, signature, and public key, all Base64-encoded, plus the metadata)

   and verifies the signature locally on the client, showing whether it is VALID or INVALID.

   <img width="953" height="211" alt="image" src="https://github.com/user-attachments/assets/638ef330-b030-4896-b1cb-b6d856c44cdb" />